APIDevTools/swagger-parser/README.md

 // Parse a JSON or YAML Swagger spec parser.parse("path/to/my/swagger.yaml", function(err, swaggerObject) {

-  // This callback will be invoked once the Swagger spec is parsed, validated, and dereferenced. if (err) {
+  // This callback will be invoked once the Swagger spec is
+  // parsed, validated, and dereferenced. if (err) {
     console.error("Swagger Spec could not be parsed because: " + err.message);
     return;
   }

-  // If there's no error, then `swaggerObject` is a reference to the parsed SwaggerObject
+  // If there's no error, then `swaggerObject` is the parsed SwaggerObject
   // (see https://github.com/wordnik/swagger-spec/blob/master/versions/2.0.md#swagger-object-)
   console.log(
-    "Your API title is " + swaggerObject.info.title + ", version " + swaggerObject.info.version
+    "Your API title is " + swaggerObject.info.title +
+    ", version " + swaggerObject.info.version
   );

 });

 ````